 The DC Jobs for Veterans Program has been consistent and effective over the years in providing veterans with multiple opportunities to engage in veterans-only job fairs, participate in federal resume workshops, receive occupational skills training, access supportive services, and receive job referrals.
 DOES has effectively integrated priority of services in the AJC system by cross training all AJC staff members in the principle that all staff members are Veterans Specialists and must be ready to provide services in accordance with veteran's priority requirements.
 The Disabled Veterans' Outreach Program (DVOP) and the Local Veteran's Employment Representative (LVER) provide additional resources and expertise to assist veterans facing with multiple barriers in identifying employment opportunities and in protecting their employment rights.
-DOES Office of Apprenticeships to the healthcare and hospitality sectors.
+DOES Office of Apprenticeships, Information and Training has developed a strategic plan to expand registered apprenticeships to the healthcare and hospitality sectors.
 This plan includes a goal to connect 120 DC veterans to apprenticeships opportunities by 2022.
 DOES will continue to explore partnerships in the District's priority sectors to strategically address the employment needs of veterans.